-Indicator 6.2.1: Techniques such as deep soil tillage and use of unsuitable machinery which may lead to soil erosion and run-off into water courses should be avoided.
+Indicator 6.2.1: Inappropriate techniques such as deep soil tillage and use of unsuitable machinery which may lead to soil erosion and run-off into water courses should be avoided.

-Indicator 6.2.2: Use of chemicals and other substances should be of permissible nature and as per SOP or Indicator 3.4.4.
+Indicator 6.2.2: Inappropriate use of chemicals and other harmful substances is avoided.